What kind of gear do the photographers use?

 Are we able to cut the engagement session?

-Since it’s a complimentary service that we provide, clients are certainly welcome to skip the session if they wished to (though no discounts will be provided for cutting it, nor is the session exchangeable for any other products/services we offer).
+Since it’s a complimentary service that we provide, clients are certainly welcome to skip it if they wish (though no discounts will be provided for cutting it, nor is the session exchangeable for any other products/services we offer).
 We strongly encourage our clients to do the engagement session because we want them to become acclimated with equipment as well as our working style.
-These sessions provide us with a tremendous amount of insight on how to approach the wedding day, along with many other benefits.
+Along that same vein, these sessions provide us with a tremendous amount of insight on how to approach the wedding day, along with many other benefits, which can be found here.

 Can we hire you for the engagement session only?

 Of course!
-And we would be happy to deduct the cost of this session from your wedding photography package if you decide to book your wedding with us in the future.
-Engagement sessions start at $350/hour with a 2 hour minimum, and must take place within your selected photographer’s service area.
+And we would be happy to deduct the cost of this session from your wedding photography package if you decide to book with us in the future.
+Engagement sessions start at $300/hour with a 2 hour minimum, and must take place within the 5 boroughs of NYC and Northern Jersey.

 How do you handle rain dates/reschedules for engagement sessions?